Riverside Health Care facilities experiencing telephone outage

 Riverside Health Care has shared that its facilities are currently experiencing a system-wide telephone service outage.

-In a press release sent out late this afternoon, Tuesday, November 19, 2025, the organization said all Riverside facilities in its network are experiencing the telephone service outage, and it has implemented a Code Grey – Infrastructure Failure, which signifies the organization is “responding to a disruption affecting essential systems required for operations.”
+In a press release sent out late yesterday afternoon, the organization said all Riverside facilities in its network are experiencing the outage, and it has implemented a Code Grey – Infrastructure Failure, which signifies the organization is “responding to a disruption affecting essential systems required for operations.”

 Riverside said in the release that all of its sites have activated backup communication protocols, and that its internal emergency planning teams are operating under Code Grey procedures.